 A second aspect to best using the ENCODE data in cancer mutation analysis is maximizing the statistical power of burden tests.
 In traditional genomic analyses, a comprehensive set of annotations, usually covering as many base pairs as possible, is considered to be beneficial.
 However, testing every possible nucleotide in the genome in mutation recurrence analysis noticeably reduces statistical power.
-Here we aim to increase the power of burden test from several aspects (see supplements).
-First, for a single burden test on an individual genomic element (e.g., an enhancer), focusing on a smaller, "core" region, enriched for true functional impact, would significantly improve detectability.
+Here we aim to increase the power of burden test by multi-level data integration from several aspects.
+First, for a single burden test on an individual genomic element (e.g., an enhancer), focusing on a smaller, "core" region, enriched for true functional impact, would significantly improve detectability (see supplement).
 Hence, we trimmed the conventional annotations to key "functional territories" by using the TF-binding sites (TFBS) and the shapes of various genomic signals (see supplement).
 Second, repeated burden tests on a large number of elements, would be subject to large penalty from multiple-testing correction.
 We, therefore, tried to develop a minimum number of high-confidence annotations in our search for burdened regions by removing low-confidence ones as much as possible.
 With a particular focus on enhancers, we started by searching for regions supported by multiple lines of evidence in the data-rich top-tier cell types.
 We developed a machine-learning algorithm to combine shapes of signal tracks from DNase-seq and a battery of up to 10 histone modification marks.
 We then intersected these predictions with those of putative enhancers called from STARR-seq experiments (using a second algorithm).
 These experiments provide a direct, albeit noisy, readout of enhancer activity in particular cell types.
 Such an integrative approach enables us to define a minimal list of enhancers with as few false-positives as possible (see supplement).
 We also reconciled and cross-referenced our "compact annotation" with the main encyclopedia annotations (see supplement).

 A final aspect of our compact annotation to increase statistical power is linking the noncoding regulatory elements to protein-coding exons to form an extended gene region as a single test unit.
 Such a unified annotation enables joint evaluation of the mutational signals from distributed yet biologically connected genomic regions.
 Traditional methods for linking rely solely on the correlation of individual signals (e.g., between the activity of one histone mark at enhancer and gene expression of neighboring genes) and potentially result in inaccurate extended gene definitions.
 Here, we use direct experimental evidence and physical interactions from Hi-C and ChIA-PET experiments, combined with a machine learning algorithm that takes into consideration the wide variety of histone modification marks and gene expression to achieve accurate enhancer-target gene linkages.